Photos: California Academy of Science

 While studying the building floor plan and deciding where to go next, I looked over and noticed a class they were having for kids, observing how the sun (though glaring throughout the piazza) shaded the stage area.
 So naturally, as all architects do, I looked up.
 Talk about fancy structure.The entire ceiling of the Science Center is very elaborate, even boasting an inverted glass dome held by a steel truss system.
 The truss system plays a double role, as it holds shades that appear adjustable.
 How are those shades controlled and moved?
 Your guess is as good as mine (I’m sure that archrecord issue covers it).

 After my breather, I went ahead and started my walkthrough.
 I loved the polished concrete floors and the wood decking used to separate certain areas.
+I’d heard that the academy recently hired a Concrete polishing company in their area who was able to get the floors looking as shiny and as clean as possible.
+It was simply amazing.
 These features create boundaries and keep visitors on a given path due to the different materials.
 That’s what I call subliminal archi-psychology at its finest.

 Another element I took note of (thanks to my previous life as an exhibit designer?) was the flexibility the building gave to changing exhibits.
 What do I mean by this?
 Well, for starters, the tilt-up concrete was deliberately pre-cast with small holes that function as anchor points for both the building signage and graphics.
 Why is this cool in my book?
 It allows the museum to change exhibits without compromising the building’s integrity (drilling holes in walls would be a sad nono).
 In other words, the building’s aesthetics stay sharp year round.
 Also, the building trusses have pre-welded loops that allow for hanging points for temporary exhibit structures.
 This tells me that flexibility was non-negotiable in early programming stages.